The Foundation Trilogy

 So he says in an introduction that appears in later editions of the books.
 He may also be describing the reaction of many readers.
 These are very talky, ruminative stories.

-On centre stage is a huge mystery being unravelled: the quest for the second foundation that Seldon posthumously reveals he had set up at the opposite end of the galaxy.
-What Seldon meant by the "opposite end" is not so easy to determine.
+A huge mystery is set to be unravelled: the quest for the second foundation that Seldon posthumously reveals he had set up at the opposite end of the galaxy.
+What Seldon meant by "opposite end" is not so easy to determine.
 Each of the books in the original Foundation Trilogy (that is, Foundation, Foundation and Empire, and Second Foundation) solves the evolving mystery in a way that trumps the previous book.

 Actually there are more than three puzzles worked out.
 The trilogy was made from eight stories, plus an introduction Asimov wrote to detail the first three hundred years of the Foundation saga.
 (This is what writers call a fixup, turning linked stories into novels.)
 So in each book of the trilogy you get two to five chunks of the mystery, often presenting lines of thought that appear confirmed and then discarding them as new solutions to the Seldon mystery are worked out in history.